ceph/ceph/doc/install/hardware-recommendations.rst

-Plan your data storage configuration carefully, because there are significant opportunities for performance improvement by incurring the added cost of using solid state drives, and there are significant  cost-per-gigabyte considerations with hard disk drives.
+Plan your data storage configuration carefully, because there are significant opportunities for performance improvement by incurring the added cost of using solid state drives (SSDs), and there are significant cost-per-gigabyte considerations with hard disk drives.
 Metadata servers and monitors don't use a lot of storage space.
 A metadata server requires approximately 1MB of storage space per daemon instance.
 A monitor requires approximately 10GB of storage space per daemon instance.
 One opportunity for performance improvement is to use solid-state drives to reduce random access time and read latency while accelerating throughput.
 Solid state drives cost more than 10x as much per gigabyte when compared to a hard disk, but they often exhibit access times that are at least 100x faster than a hard disk drive.
 Since the storage requirements for metadata servers and monitors are so low, solid state drives may provide an economical opportunity to improve performance.

+.. important:: We recommend exploring the use of SSDs to improve performance.
+   However, before making a significant investment in SSDs, we **strongly recommend** both reviewing the performance metrics of an SSD and testing the SSD in a test configuration to gauge performance.
+SSD write latency may **NOT** improve performance compared to a high performance hard disk.
+   Inexpensive SSDs may introduce write latency even as they accelerate access time, because sometimes hard drives will write faster than SSDs!

 OSDs should have plenty of disk space.
 We recommend a minimum disk size of 1 terabyte.
 We recommend dividing the price of the hard disk drive by the number of gigabytes to arrive at a cost per gigabyte, because larger drives may have a significant impact on the cost-per-gigabyte.
 For example, a 1 terabyte hard disk priced at $75.00 has a cost  of $0.07 per gigabyte (i.e., $75 / 1024 = 0.0732).
-By contrast, a 3 terabyte hard  disk priced at $150.00 has a cost of $0.05 per gigabyte (i.e.,
-$150 / 3072 = 0.0488).
-In the foregoing example, using the 1 terabyte disks
+By contrast, a 3 terabyte hard  disk priced at $150.00 has a cost of $0.05 per gigabyte (i.e., $150 / 3072 = 0.0488).
+In the foregoing example, using the 1
-would generally increase the cost per gigabyte by 40%--rendering your cluster substantially less cost efficient.
+terabyte disks would generally increase the cost per gigabyte by 40%--rendering your cluster substantially less cost efficient.
 For OSD hosts, we recommend using an OS disk for the operating system and software, and one disk for each OSD daemon you run on the host.
 While solid state drives are cost prohibitive for object storage, OSDs may see a performance improvement by storing an OSD's journal on a solid state drive and the OSD's object data on a hard disk drive.
 You may run multiple OSDs per host, but you should ensure that the sum of the total throughput of your OSD hard disks doesn't exceed the network bandwidth required to service a client's need to read or write data.
 You should also consider what percentage of the cluster's data storage is on each host.
 If the percentage is large and the host fails, it can lead to problems such as exceeding the ``full ratio``,  which causes Ceph to halt operations as a safety precaution that prevents data loss.

 Networks